JennEYoon/datasciY/fastai/README.md

       - CMD.exe -- fastai version 1.0 may also work here.
       - Some sort of path twicking at the top of each notebook to work with version 0.7.
       - **Added User Env Path: C:\python\work\w_fastai\fastai\old\fastai**
+      - May need "conda install" into new windows env.
+Use Yaml file and setup new env for v 0.7.

         > If I can figure out how PATH is called in Linux for sub-modules, I can do the same for CMD.exe shell.
 Read about "symlink" in Ubuntu.
 Read about setting PATH for jupyter notebook in Windows 10.